Translation style guide

 Translating page metadata

-Some pages contain metadata on the page, like 'title', 'lang', 'description', 'sidebar', etc.
+Some pages contain metadata, such as 'title', 'lang', 'description', 'sidebar', etc.

 Some examples of language codes for the most widely spoken languages: